Dealing with loss

 Others may think you’re holding up well, but the reality of your loss might still be sinking in.

 If your loved one had a long-term illness, there could also be a sense of relief that his or her suffering is over.
-These feelings are normal, and are nothing to feel guilty about it.
+These feelings are usually quite normal.1

 The first few weeks

-Some of the symptoms you might notice are:
+Some of the symptoms you might notice may include:

 1. Trouble sleeping